HIGHLIGHTING DUPLICATES: GOOGLE SHEETS VS FLOOKUP

 After that, follow these steps to highlight the selected data:

-Click “Count columns in selection” in order to get the current number columns in your selection.
+Click “Map columns in selection” in order to get the current number columns in your selection.

 Select Highlight all duplicates or Skip first occurrence, depending on how you want to highlight every duplicate occurrence or skip the first time it occurs and highlight the rest.

-Specify the “Target column”.
-This is the range that you want to analyse and highlight.
-If no user input is made, the first column of the selected range will be analysed.
-Also note that every cell in the selection, that is in the same row with the identified duplicate, will be highlighted.
+Enter the “Target column” value.
+This is the range with duplicates that you want to highlight.
+If no user input is made, the first column of the selected range will be processed.
+Every cell in the selection, that lies in the same row with the identified duplicate, will be highlighted.

-Specify the “Threshold value”.
+Enter the “Threshold" value.
 This is the percentage similarity, below which, text entries will NOT be considered duplicated.
 If no user input is made, then only exact matches will be treated as duplicates.
 [I will use 0.8 in this example]

 Click “Highlight duplicates”.